Planting Begonias – Let’s Make It Easy!

 This leaves room for the tuber and more soil.
 Place the tuber on the soil and firm it in gently.

 As an alternative, you can plant them in a tray of soil and pot up when they have a couple of leaves.
-This saves some room if you have a lot of plants starting.
+This saves room if you have a lot of plants starting.
 I show how I do that in my Dahlia from cuttings post.

 Note there is plenty of room for more potting mix.
 This tuber is a very good size and nearly fills the pot.